theakhinabraham/theakhinabraham/README.md

 <div>
    <h2>👨‍🚀 Never Too Late to Code: My Coding Journey</h2>

-I love helping people live an easier and more joyful life.
-That's what got me to be a Flutter Developer.
+I love helping businesses work efficiently and save time.
+That's what got me to be a Data Scientist.

 During 8th-grade computer classes, we moved from theory classes to actual coding.
 Then it struck me that I can turn my creativity into something beautiful with code.
 That's how I fell in love.